Yoshitaka Murayama: Rabbit & Bear Studios

 Yoshitaka Murayama worked with Junko Kawano and other contributors to the Suikoden franchise for a new project which echoes its legacy: Eiyuden Chronicle: Hundred Heroes.
-The game was announced on July 27, 2020 and launched a successful Kickstarter campaign, making its base funding requirements in just over 3 hours.
-It has since exceeded all of its original stretch goals and is due for release in 2023.
-Its predecessor, Eiyuden Chronicle: Rising, was released on May 10, 2022.
+The game was announced on 27 July 2020 and launched a successful Kickstarter campaign, making its base funding requirements in just over 3 hours.
+It exceeded all of its original stretch goals and was released on 23 April 2024.
+Its predecessor, Eiyuden Chronicle: Rising, was released on 10 May 2022.

 Game design philosophy

-Murayama has stated that he often prefers the supporting characters over the main character, in the case of manga such Saint Seiya and Captain Tsubasa, and whereas the protagonist keeps the plot moving forward, it is the supporting characters that are usually the most memorable.
+Murayama stated that he often preferred the supporting characters over the main character, in the case of manga such as Saint Seiya and Captain Tsubasa, and whereas the protagonist keeps the plot moving forward, it is the supporting characters that are usually the most memorable.

 Inspired by a line of code in Enix's 1992 RPG Dragon Quest V where each time the player is killed and resurrected, the dialog from the priest character is slowed down a little, Murayama wanted to use small details such as this to give his games a greater sense of realism and emotional depth.
 While levelling out the skill curves of many characters in order to push the player not to use the same characters exclusively, this type of coding was implemented in order to try to invoke different emotions, such as the case of forcing the player to use a character that's been recently nerfed in order to irritate the player, only to have that character killed moments later to give the player guilty conscience.